 1. Discretionary investment management services

-This is where your wealth manager works with you to establish your investment objectives and willingness to take financial risks and then devises and delivers an appropriate investment strategy.
+With Discretionary services, your wealth manager works with you to establish your investment objectives and willingness to take financial risks and then devises and delivers an appropriate investment strategy.
 They don’t need your permission to implement a recommended change to your portfolio – you give them the discretion to act on your behalf.
 It’s a service that relies on trust, but it means your manager can act quickly to reduce risk or seize opportunity.

 2. Advisory investment management services